Kang Kyung-jin: Coach

 Kang graduated from Inha University, and after that he started his career as a coach in Gangnam-gu office team.
 He later was selected to join the national team as men's doubles coach in 2003, and took part at the Summer Olympics from 2004–2016, with his best achievements was managed to lead Ha Tae-kwon and Kim Dong-moon to win a gold medal in 2004.
 He spent one year as the head coach of the national junior team, and then Kang was named as the head coach of the senior national team in December 2016, with his term to run from 1 January 2017 to 30 October 2018.
 Following the Korean team's disappointing results at the 2018 Asian Games, Kang with some of Korean coaching staff were fired by the Badminton Korea Association (BKA).
 In September 2019, he was hired to join Chinese national team coaching staff, and made history in China badminton as the first foreign coach on their team.

 Personal life

-Kang wife, Park Soo-yun, is also a former badminton player.
+Kang's wife, Park Soo-yun, is also a former badminton player.